 Datteln 4, a 1.1GW power plant in Germany, stands among the world’s most modern coal-fired power plants under development.
 The project will be a monoblock unit with a net efficiency of more than 45%.
-It will produce district heating in addition to generating power generation.
+It will produce district heating in addition to power generation.

-Foundation stone for the Datteln 4 thermal power plant was laid in November 2007.
+The foundation stone for the Datteln 4 thermal power plant was laid in November 2007.
 The Datteln City Council passed the project in May 2014 and all the necessary emission-control permits are anticipated to be obtained in 2015.